3VL: Using Trees to Improve Vision-Language Models' Interpretability: Background

 Some recent works propose self-supervised learning objectives such as image-text matching and masked/autoregressive language modeling to improve the model's ability to understand vision and language concepts.
 These works include VILT~\cite{kim2021vilt}, ALIGN~\cite{align}, Vision-TALK~\cite{yang2022vision}, ViCHA~\cite{shukor2022efficient} and BLIP~\cite{blip}.
 BLIP, for example, generates synthetic captions from the language modeling head and filters noisy captions based on the image-text matching score.

-Despite these advances, recent studies like VL-CheckList~\cite{vlc}, the Winoground Challenge~\cite{winoground}, VSR \cite{Liu2022VisualSR} and COLA \cite{ray2023cola} have shown that \vlm{}s still struggle with understanding fine-grained language details and Compositional Language Concepts (CLC).
+Despite these advances, recent studies like VL-CheckList~\cite{vlc}, the Winoground Challenge~\cite{winoground}, VSR \cite{Liu2022VisualSR}, VALSE \cite{Parcalabescu_2022} and COLA \cite{ray2023cola} have shown that \vlm{}s still struggle with understanding fine-grained language details and CLC.
+In VL-Checklist~\cite{vlc} we have a set of images and a pair of positive and negative captions for each image.
+The model is tested for image-text retrieval.
+This benchmark aims to evaluate \vlm{}s' compositional understanding of objects, attributes, and relations.
+Each negative caption replaces one word for Objects, Relations, or Attributes in the positive sentence.
+Objects are tested for size and location invariance, the Attributes category checks for recognition of five different attributes: color, material, size, action, and state, and the Relations category checks for recognition of two relations between objects: action relation and spatial relation.
 Another work has shown that there is a fundamental challenge for transformers with compositionality \cite{dziri2023faith}.
 Therefore, there is still much work to be done in developing \vlm{}s with stronger compositionality and robustness to complex, real-world scenarios.